Is Zillow Accurate? Not Very. Here's Why.

 Even More Data Woes

 By their own admission, Zillow's pricing is not accurate.
 What other challenges do consumers face when using their site?
 There's a chorus of real estate agents who've blogged about a myriad of other data discrepancies and even the hotly contested battles between Realtor.com and Zillow Group.
 Being the "go to" online resource for consumers is worth $billions.
-I'm going to skip the cat fight in this post, but you can read about it here.
 In terms of data, here's what else is messed up...

 Turns out Zillow and Trulia are also missing data.
 Their market coverage comes up short; they can't provide consumers with the breadth of home selection that local real estate agents offer.
 Your local real estate agent gets better data from their Multiple Listing Service (MLS).
 Why?
 Because other real estate agents are creating and posting their listings to their regional MLS in the first place.
 Tech-savvy agents willing to spend time and money running their own branded web sites are profiting from their ability to display syndicated MLS data.